brunocbr/phi-notes/README.md

 To create or add an existing note repository, use `M-x phi-add-repository`.
 It will prompt for a name, a directory and for the (initial) value of the counter.
 If you want to use timestamp ids, type `TIMESTAMP` instead of a numerical value.
 The function will create the counter for you, if needed.
 Then you'll see the variable customization page for `phi-repository-alist`.
 The list will contain lists of elements consisting in the repository names, directories and "master note" ids (this is the default note displayed in the sidebar in absence of a project or parent note).
 Check if everything is ok and don't forget to **Apply and Save** your settings.

-If you have more than one repository set, you'll be prompted to chose from a list both when globally invoking `helm-phi-open-repo` (`M-m a z`) and when creating independent, "originating" notes (`M-m C o`).
-All the other functionalities are sensitive to the context of the file currently being visited.

 ## Usage

 ### Key bindings